-2. Demonstrate a thorough understanding of key social work questions, issues, and emerging trends at a global scale, with particular attention to the regional and local context.
+2. Demonstrate a thorough understanding of critical social work questions, issues, and emerging trends at a global scale, with particular attention to the regional and local context.

 3. Apply critical thinking to engage in the analysis of quantitative and qualitative research methods and findings within and related to the field of social work.

-6. Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage and create interventions with clients and constituencies in order to achieve practice goals and enhance client/group capacities in alignment with social work principles.
+6. Apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage and intervene with clients and constituencies in order to achieve practice goals and enhance client/group capacities in alignment with social work principles.

-10. Demonstrate professional behavior and ethical decision-making by applying the NASW Code of Ethics standards, models for ethical decision-making, ethical conduct of research, and other relevant codes of practice as appropriate to the context.
+9. Demonstrate professional behavior and ethical decision-making by applying the relevant local and international standards and code of ethics models for ethical decision-making, ethical conduct of research, and other relevant codes of practice as appropriate to the context.